 PHI Inc.: 1Q Earnings Snapshot

 LAFAYETTE, La.
-(AP) _ PHI Inc. (PHIIQ) on Thursday reported a loss of $35.2 million in its first quarter.
+(AP) _ PHI Inc. (PHIKQ) on Thursday reported a loss of $35.2 million in its first quarter.

 On a per-share basis, the Lafayette, Louisiana-based company said it had a loss of $2.23.
-Losses, adjusted for restructuring costs, came to $1.59 per share.
+Losses, adjusted for restructuring costs, were $1.59 per share.

 The helicopter transportation company serving the oil and gas industry posted revenue of $151.9 million in the period.

 This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
-Access a Zacks stock report on PHIIQ at https://www.zacks.com/ap/PHIIQ
+Access a Zacks stock report on PHIKQ at https://www.zacks.com/ap/PHIKQ

 View Comments